-- Discounted helmets are provided by grants from Legacy Health Foundations, Legacy Portland Hospitals Medical Staff, and Trauma Nurses Talk Tough.
+- Discounted helmets are provided by grants from Legacy Health Foundations, Legacy's medical staff and Legacy Trauma Nurses Talk Tough.
 Visit our Safety Store for more information.

 TNTT programs empower people of all ages to take control of the risks in their lives by teaching them simple ways of changing their behavior.
 These engaging, dynamic programs serve 56,000 people each year in Oregon alone.